conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

     Pi 3 with *armv7hf* architecture operating system and we have the *arm-linux-gnueabihf* toolchain installed in the Ubuntu machine.

-If you have a look at the *raspberry* profile, you will see a section named ``[buildenv]``.
+If you have a look at the *raspberry* profile, there is a section named ``[buildenv]``.
 This section is used to set the environment variables that are needed to build the application.
 In this case we declare the ``CC``, ``CXX`` and ``LD`` variables pointing to the cross-build toolchain compilers and linker, respectively.
 This information